 “If you commit to a weekly practice, depending on the class you take, your flexibility will improve over time, leading to fewer injuries, and you will experience toning in all of your muscles,” Kristoffer says.
 “Not to mention a stronger core, which leads to less back pain.”

-It’s clear yoga has mental and physical benefits that can be enjoyed by anyone with just a few minutes.
-But since there are so many different kinds of yoga, there’s no general rule to determine exactly how much yoga one person needs to see physical results.
-However, age may play a factor, Broad says.
+However, since there are so many different kinds of yoga, there’s no general rule for how much yoga a person has to do to see physical results.
+But age may be a factor.

 “Yoga is a lifelong practice,” Murdock says.
 “That’s why yoga is much more than just a workout.
 It’s the mind-body connection and awareness that make a yoga practice powerful, beneficial, and sustainable.”